Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/README.md

 # Environmental Outcomes Platform (EOP)

+EOP / He Kākano is an initiative led by Greater Wellington Regional Council to establish an end-to-end platform for capture, management and reporting of environmental information.
+It's goal is to allow all regional councils to maximise the value they get from their environmental data efforts and provide clear, consistent and user-centric information to end-users if this data.
+It’s built based on the experiences from the Environment Canterbury Water Data programme
-## On Documentation
+## About this Documentation

-> Published documentation should be available [here](https://greater-wellington-regional-council.github.io/Environmental-Outcomes-Platform/)
+> Published documentation is available [here](https://greater-wellington-regional-council.github.io/Environmental-Outcomes-Platform/)

-All documentation for EOP should be defined in code as part of this repo, and deployed to GitHub pages.
-It is all very much a work in progress at this stage, with focus on high level of the
+Documentation for EOP is expressed as a Gatsby web site as part of this repo, and deployed to GitHub pages.
+Any changes are automatically published to the above link when the repository is pushed to or merged into the `main` branch in GitHub.

 ### Updating the documentation

-It is recommended to start the documentation locally and use the live preview in your browser to monitor the effect of changes.
+It is recommended to start the documentation server locally and use the live preview in your browser to monitor the effect of changes.

-See the docs-site README for more information on how to run the documentation locally.
+See the [docs-site README](./docs-site/README.md) for more information on how to run the documentation locally.

 ### How to Run the application locally